nashkenazi/awaf-policy-validator/README.md

 2. After the first init, config file is created and can be maintanted based on the test results.

-- adding server technologies based on the application enviorment: e.g:
+- You edit the config file ("config.json") that just created in the same folder tool Adding server technologies based on the application enviorment:

+e.g: Adding server technologies:

 ```}
       "include": {